 What Are The Benefits of Wheel Spacers?

 One of the main wheel spacer benefits for performance-oriented drivers is improved handling.
 By widening the distance between the left and right wheels, the car is more planted.
 This improves overall handling, grip, and cornering.

 Allows for Wider/Larger Wheels or Tires (without Rubbing)

 For road-focused cars, wheel spacers let owners put wider tires on for better traction and handling.
 Off-roaders often choose larger tires that are taller than the factory ones.
 Without spacers, larger tires could rub against the wheel wells or fender flares.

 Adding larger wheels is another reason to get spacers.
 Drivers often choose to put larger rear wheels on, which is why some wheel spacer sets have a larger pair for the rear or come as a pair for the rear only.

 Allows for Larger Brake Calipers

 Performance brakes are often wider than the stock set.
-A wheel spacer makes room for a larger caliper that wouldn’t fit in the factory wheel space.
+A wheel spacer makes room for a larger brake caliper that wouldn't fit in the factory wheel space.

 Gives Vehicle a Unique Stance/Look

-A good set of four wheel spacers can cost around $125.
+A good set of wheel spacers can cost around $125.
 Considering the large impact on performance and style, this is good bang for the buck.
-There aren’t many other aftermarket mods that make this much difference per dollar.
+There aren't many aftermarket mods that make this much difference per dollar.